 When I first got the push I was stoked!
 It has been such a centerpiece of my music creation.
 The only problem is I didn’t know where to put it.
 I kept moving it around on my desk for the best place.
 Then performing live had another question of where does it go.
 Eventually, I went down a rabbit hole of gear.
 After a lot of lessons learned, I have a list of the best stands for using the Push.
 These work for Push 1 and 2.

 One Stand to Rule them all and in the darkness bind them.

 Best Stand for Performance and Utility

 A year back I got the Samson Laptop Stand and love it for the push.
-It is the perfect size and really stable for all that finger drumming.
+It is a perfect size and really stable for all that finger drumming.
 The only disadvantage is it’s a little big for when I am flying.
-As of right now the stand is around $50 and perfect for gigs and in the studio.
+As of right now, the stand is around $50 and perfect for gigs and in the studio.
 The advantage to this one over all the others I will show is you can put it high enough to stand and perform.

 NOTE: Another Option is the Quicklock stand.
 I have not actually used this stand, and it is very similar to the Samson.
 The difference is it has a little extension for a mouse.
 You could use that to hold another controller or soundcard.
 It is heavier, but might be a good option if you think that fits your needs more.

 Push Stand for the Desk

 Next up, I have used this adjustable stand for my desk.
 This stand is adjustable for the angle you need.
 It makes it a lot easier to see the knobs / LCD screen on your push.
 This stand is also metal, sturdy, yet a cheap price.
 Total win for the desktop.

 The first stand I used for the push was a snare stand.
 I had some laying around and used it to hold the Push. this was great in the studio when I needed more space on my desk.
 I just put it on the Snare Stand and chair height.